neckerio/CKA/Cluster_Architecture,Installation_and_Administration/Use_Kubeadm_to_install_a_basic_cluster/README.md

 * --apiserver-advertise-address=<ip-address> -- specify IP
 * ensure "Forwarding IPv4 and letting iptables see bridged traffic" are set[^runtime_prerequisites]
 * set systemd cgroup driver; CRI-O uses it by default[^runtime_prerequisites]
+* only use "--skip-phases=addon/kube-proxy --apiserver-advertise-address=<ip>" when using Cilium with kube-proxy replacement

 #### kubeadm init & cni install
 * Disable all swap, comment out the /etc/fstab line to persist